 During the Spring 2021 semester at MIT, I analyzed over 33,000 New York Times articles on Palestine and Israel using machine learning methods.
 In this study, In this study, I provide a methodologically novel, large-scale proof of historical bias against Palestine in The New York Times.

 This study is dedicated to the people of Palestine and their struggle for liberation.
 This work would not be possible without the underappreciated and unrewarded (often punished) labor of countless Palestinians, who have historically called out The New York Times and other media outlets that misrepresent their struggle.

-My complete research paper can be accessed here.
+My complete research paper, linked here, is published with Media, War & Conflict.
+A pre-print of the study is also posted here.
 All associated code is posted free and open-source on Github.
-In addition, feel free to check out my Twitter where I have posted these links along with a number of other resources.
 Below, I have included a brief summary of my methods and findings.

 I centered my analysis on two important periods in the modern history of the Palestinian struggle – the First and Second Intifadas – both marked by periods of rapid change and an increase in global conversation about Palestine and Israel.
 Using state-of-the-art natural language processing toolkits as well as a regression model with over 90% accuracy based on a carefully-validated word bank, I analyzed Times articles for (1) their use of active/passive voice and (2) the objectivity, tone, and violent sentiment of the language used.
 I followed up my quantitative analysis with a qualitative validation step, analyzing biased articles in each period.
 In conjunction with historical context, I show that anti-Palestinian bias persisted disproportionately in the New York Times during both periods and, in fact, worsened from the First Intifada to the Second.
 Finally, I connect my findings to current events in Palestine and challenge readers to be critical of the sources they reference.
 My research serves as a case study in the scope of a larger problem of anti-Palestinian bias in American news coverage.